Mary Long (soccer): International career

 Long was first called up to the United States youth national team at the under-17 level in July 2024, scoring twice in a friendly against Brazil.
 She was selected to the roster for the 2024 FIFA U-17 Women's World Cup, where she helped the team place third, its best result since 2008.
 She appeared in all 6 games (5 starts) and scored one goal in a 5–0 group stage win over South Korea.
+She scored two goals in her under-20 debut in a 3–1 win over Puerto Rico at the 2025 CONCACAF Women's U-20 Championship.
+She added a third goal at the tournament and an assist against Costa Rica.